pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/terraform.md

 Most Pulumi users don't need to know about this detail, however we are proud to be building on the work of others, and contributing our own open source back to this vibrant ecosystem, and thought you should know.

-In the event you'd like to add new providers, or understand how this integration works, please check out the [Pulumi Terraform bridge repo](https://github.com/pulumi/pulumi-terraform-bridge).
+In the event you'd like to add new providers, or understand how this integration works, check out the [Pulumi Terraform bridge repo](https://github.com/pulumi/pulumi-terraform-bridge).
 This bridge is fully open source and makes it easy to create new Pulumi providers out of existing Terraform Providers.